non/imp/README.md

 ### Getting Imp

 Imp supports Scala 2.10 and 2.11.
-If you use SBT, you can include Sortilege via the following `build.sbt` snippets:
+If you use SBT, you can include Imp via the following `build.sbt` snippets:

 ```scala
 libraryDependencies += "org.spire-math" %% "imp" % "0.0.1" % "provided"